IBM/watsonx-data-lab/docs/wxd-dbeaver.md

 ![Browser](wxd-images/dbeaver-download.png)

-Make sure select “Force Download” otherwise it will not properly download the driver.
+Make sure select "Force Download" otherwise it will not properly download the driver.
 Once downloaded it will display the Driver properties dialog.

 ![Browser](wxd-images/dbeaver-settings.png)